Knowledgesynthesis/memorization-app/README.md

 ## Requirements

-- Modern web browser with support for the Web Speech API (Chrome, Edge recommended)
+- Modern web browser with support for the Web Speech API (Chrome recommended)
 - Microphone access
 - Internet connection (for speech recognition)